 Great care is taken to prevent acidity entering these cisterns; when emptied they are washed and white-washed, as are also all the canals or gutters, and this white-wash is dry rubbed off before they are used; this attention is particularly required for the skimmings’ cistern.
 This cistern is connected by canals to the boiling-house.
 The dunder cistern, be it placed inside or outside the vat-room, is merely a receptacle for a sufficient quantity of subsided dunder, where it may be kept cool and ready for service.
 Once the mixing cistern is properly started, it is never pumped dry, but from fifty to one hundred gallons are always kept in it to serve as a ferment for starting the wash.
-On most estates a mud-vat is kept; this is frequently placed in the can-room, or some out-of-the-way comer.
+On most estates a mud-vat is kept; this is frequently placed in the can-room, or some out-of-the-way corner.
 There are many opinions on the utility of a mud-vat; all, however, agree that the best flavoured rum is produced from it.

 [The mud-vat becomes in following years the infamous muck hole and even though we see so much common clean rum being made in these papers, we understand it is important to flavoured rum from the beginning.]

-In the most convenient place, generally above the can-room, on a strong platform, are placed two puncheons, one for high wines, the other for low wines; these are connected to the retorts by copper or pewter piping and brass stop-cooks, through which the puncheons empty themselves into the retorts.
+In the most convenient place, generally above the can-room, on a strong platform, are placed two puncheons, one for high wines, the other for low wines; these are connected to the retorts by copper or pewter piping and brass stop-cocks, through which the puncheons empty themselves into the retorts.
 The lees from the retorts are by some distillers run into the dunder cistern; others object to this.
 For my own part, I cannot see the utility of it, all the spirit having been extracted from the high and low wines in the previous stilling; the lees remain with an unpleasant acrid smell and taste, and must deteriorate the dunder.
 In draining off lees from the retorts, or dunder from the still, care should be taken to open the vent-cocks.
 I have seen several times both retorts and stills collapse from want of due attention to this.